Top 5 This Week

 What is Colorado’s outdoor recreation calendar and what’s best in each season?

-Colorado’s outdoor recreation is genuinely year-round.
-Ski season runs November through April, with late-season skiing at Arapahoe Basin and Loveland sometimes extending to June in heavy snow years.
+Colorado’s outdoor recreation runs year-round.
+Ski season lasts November through April, with late-season skiing at Arapahoe Basin and Loveland sometimes extending to June in heavy snow years.
 Wildflower season peaks in July at high elevation — the San Juan Mountains and Elk Mountains produce wildflower displays of extraordinary density above treeline.
 Fall — September and October — is arguably the best hiking month: stable weather, the absence of summer afternoon thunderstorms, cooler temperatures, and the golden aspen color that transforms Colorado’s mountain valleys.
 White water is best from late May through July when snowmelt is at its highest.
 The brief May window when late-season skiing and early wildflower blooms are both available simultaneously is one of Colorado’s most distinctive seasonal moments.

 Felipe Cota